-- Interest rate: interest rates volatility; stress test/scenario analysis; modified duration of assets and liabilities under interest rate risk; impact of interest rate risk on SCR; - Currency: volatility of currency exchange rates; scenario analysis; currency exposure analysis; impact of currency risk on SCR; - Equity: equity price volatility; scenario analysis; impact of equity risk on SCR; - Property: property re-evaluation; impact of property risk on SCR;

-- Concentration: analysis per asset class, financial instrument, counterparty; impact of concentration risk on SCR; - Asset-liability matching: cash-flow modeling; ALM analysis with respect to currency matching, exposure matching, duration matching; - Reinvestment: analyzed according to Investment Strategy (for reinvestments per asset class).
+- Interest rate: interest rates volatility; stress test/scenario analysis; modified duration of assets and liabilities under interest rate risk; impact of interest rate risk on SCR; - Currency: volatility of currency exchange rates; scenario analysis; currency exposure analysis; impact of currency risk on SCR; - Equity: equity price volatility; scenario analysis; impact of equity risk on SCR; - Property: property re-evaluation; impact of property risk on SCR; - Concentration: analysis per asset class, financial instrument, counterparty; impact of concentration risk on SCR; - Asset-liability matching: cash-flow modelling; ALM analysis with respect to currency matching, exposure matching, duration matching; - Reinvestment: analyzed according to Investment Strategy (for reinvestments per asset class).

-OMNIASIG kept the risk associated with investments at an acceptable level - with respect to impact - mainly due to the fact that investments portfolio is quite conservative, consisting of deposits on short term (up to 1 year) and bonds - ROMGB, supranational, financials, corporate and municipals.
-The same trend of a conservative portfolio will be maintained in 2022, the company having implemented very strict rules with respect to investments; these rules are described in Investment Strategy, together with the limits set on assets classes, ratings, issuers/partners or maturities.
-In 2021, equities portfolio at the end of the year consists of strategic participations.
-The company's strategy is to maintain the same profile in 2022.
+Omniasig kept the risk associated with investments at an acceptable level - with respect to impact - mainly due to the fact that investments portfolio is quite conservative, consisting of deposits on short term (up to 1 year) and bonds - ROMGB and other governments bonds, supranationals, financials, corporates and municipals.
+The same trend of a conservative portfolio will be maintained in 2023, the company having implemented very strict rules with respect to investments; these rules are described in Investment Strategy, together with the limits set on assets classes, ratings, issuers/partners or maturities.
+In 2022, equities portfolio at the end of the year consists of strategic participations.
+The company's strategy is to maintain the same profile in 2023.
 The property risk remains at a significant level, being assumed by the company.
-The SCR for equity risk increased in 2021 because of increased exposure on this asset classes (-higher exposure on Right of Use assets); property risk slightly decreased (lower exposure due to property revaluation) According to Solvency II evaluation principles - standard formula, market risk is the second important one for OMNIASIG -after non-life insurance risk.
+The SCR for equity risk decreased in 2022 because of lower exposure on this asset class (lower exposure on tangible assets); property risk slightly increased (higher exposure due to property revaluation).
+According to Solvency II evaluation principles - standard formula, market risk is the second important one for Omniasig -after non-life insurance risk.

-At 31.12.2021, SCR for interest rate risk is higher than at 31.12.2020; higher IR curve on RON at the end of 2021 (also during 2021) had a significant negative impact on both value of bonds and SCR for interest rate risk.
+At 31 December 2022, SCR for interest rate risk is significantly higher than at 31 December 2021; higher IR curve on RON at the end of 2022 (also during 2022) had a significant negative impact on both value of bonds and SCR for interest rate risk.
+Another reason for SCR interest rate risk increase is the higher volume of bonds portfolio.

-Currency risk increased as a consequence of increased gap between assets and liabilities in foreign currencies.
+Currency risk decreased as a consequence of lower gap between assets and liabilities in foreign currencies.

-SCR for spread risk increased in line with exposure on corporate & financial bonds.
+SCR for spread risk increased in line with exposure on ROMGB in EUR, corporate&financial bonds and deposits.

-Concentration increase is explained by increased exposure on certain counterparties.
+Concentration increase is explained by increased exposure on certain counterparties (main impact coming from concentration on Romania/ROMGB in EUR).